labtst-online/fast-frontend/README.md

 ## License

-The Fastboosty Frontend Prototype is licensed under the terms of the MIT license.
+This repository is licensed under the terms of the MIT license.